mono/website/docs/faq/aspnet.md

 ### Does Mono's ASP.NET run on Linux ?

 Yes.
-And on all the platoforms on which mono runs.
+And on all the platforms on which mono runs.
 In Windows you must use XSP as mod_mono does not work with the Windows version of Apache, nor with IIS.

 ### Should I use mod_mono, FastCGI or XSP?